To advance the public’s health and well-being through education, research and service with a focus on issues affecting Louisiana.

 LSUHSC School of Public Health is committed to increasing diversity in public health education, research and practice by providing impartial opportunities to individuals and populations, regardless of race, ethnicity, economic status, gender, sexual orientation, age, disability, religion, political affiliation, veteran status or national origin.
 This commitment is reflected in its recruitment, admission, employment, and retention of students, faculty and staff.

 - Recruit and retain qualified students and prepare them to improve the public’s health.

 - Produce graduates to fulfill the public health needs of Louisiana and the nation.

 - Demonstrate excellence in teaching quality.

 - Enhance our diverse student body, qualified to appropriately address public health issues.

 - Increase success in faculty research applications by capitalizing on LSUHSC resources

 - Demonstrate excellence by faculty in extramural service.

-- Establish community relationships with faculty, staff, and students.
+- Assure community relationships with faculty, staff, and students.